Streaming services take a hit as inflation forces Brits to choose – KION546

 Viewers turned away from Disney at a much faster rate than Netflix and Amazon as its customer churn tripled quarter-on-quarter to hit 12%.

-Kantar estimates that Netflix — the world’s largest streaming platform — has about 12 million subscribers in the United Kingdom, representing between 5% and 6% of its global customer base.
+Kantar estimates that Netflix — the world’s largest streaming platform — has about 12 million subscribers in Britain, representing between 5% and 6% of its global customer base.

 The-CNN-Wire